Take Five. Dave Brubeck Quartet. Left to right: Joe Morello, Eugene Wright, Dave Brubeck and Paul Desmond

 Follow Jesse Martin’s blog HE Thoughts

-Originally posted on MANAGEMENT & STRATEGY in DIGITAL HIGHER ED:
+Originally posted on Management & Strategy Issues in DIGITAL HIGHER ED:

 Louis Coiffait is Head of Research at the London -based (UK) Pearson Think Tank.
 Louis and I had a chance to speak recently.